Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Use a Tire Pressure Gauge

-Now that you have located the valve stem, the next step is to use a tire pressure gauge to measure the current pressure in the tire.
+Now that you have located the valve stem, the next step is to use a to measure the current pressure in the tire.
 A is a small tool that allows you to accurately measure the amount of air pressure in your tires.
 There are several different types of tire pressure gauges available, including digital gauges and traditional analog gauges.

 To use a tire pressure gauge, simply remove the cap from the valve stem and press the gauge onto the stem.
 The gauge will display the current pressure in the tire, typically in psi (pounds per square inch).
 If the pressure is too high, you can use a tire pressure gauge to release air from the tire until it reaches the desired pressure level.